Home BlogMindfulness My Joyful Movement Practice

 by Tansy Boggon

-I practice yoga or some form of movement, be it walking or dance, most days with the intention to feel limber or joyful, unlike my past obsesive approach to excerise.
+I practice yoga or some form of movement, be it walking or dancing, most days with the intention of feeling limber or joyful, unlike my past obsessive approach to exercise.
 In this blog, I share my yoga practice and review products and online classes that support my practice.

-Today yoga is nearly a daily joyful movement practice for me that I interspersed with walking and the occasional dancing and bike riding.
+Today, yoga is nearly a daily joyful movement practice that I intersperse with walking and the occasional dancing and bike riding.

-In the past, exercise was about compensating for or in anticipation for eating or maintaining an appearance of health.
+In the past, exercise was about compensating for or in anticipation of eating or maintaining an appearance of health.
 However, now my priority is to feel energetic and alive—aka joyful.

 Like with eating, I tune in to my body to consider how it wants to be moved—do I need intensity or stretch?
 Do I need flow or power?